Dooders/TimeBandit/README.md

 > Explore time and space like TimeBandits

-TimeBandit is an object-oriented simulation framework in Python.
+An object-oriented simulation framework in Python.

 ## Core Features